IOC major sponsors mostly muted in runup to Beijing Olympics - WHIZ News

 One person in touch with sponsors, who was not authorized to speak and asked not to be named, said the general mood, especially for those focused outside the China market, was to avoid mentioning Beijing and to work around the edges.

-“I would not be surprised that the sponsors would remain silent,” said Dae Hee Kawk, director of the Center for Sports Marketing at the University of Michigan.
+“I would not be surprised that the sponsors would remain silent,” said Dae Hee Kwak, director of the Center for Sports Marketing at the University of Michigan.
 “You could potentially lose business.”

 Retaliation is a concern.
 The NBA experienced it in 2019 when a Houston Rockets executive sided in a tweet with democracy protests in Hong Kong, Last month, Olympic sponsor Intel had to apologize after publishing a letter on its website that asked suppliers to avoid sourcing from China’s Xinjiang region.